MicrosoftDocs/mesh-docs/mesh/develop/debug-and-optimize-performance/mesh-emulator.md

  > [!IMPORTANT]
  > If you're using the [Visual Profiler](../debug-and-optimize-performance/performance-guidelines.md#visual-profiler) in your scene, make sure the **Initial Screen Count** setting in the **Mesh Emulator Setup** component is zero.
 If it's "1" or higher, you won't see the Visual Profiler.

+**TIP**: You may have noticed in the image above that the Unity interface has a slightly blue tint.
+You can choose to have the Unity interface display a different color tint in Play mode than in Edit mode.
+This can help you to tell at a glance which mode you're in.

+**To change the Play mode tint**:
+1. On the menu bar, select **Edit** > **Preferences**.
+1. In the left-side menu, select **Colors**.
+1. Under **General**, click the **Playmode** tint color box and then select the color you want.

  ![A screen shot of the Mesh Emulator Setup component with Initial Screen Count set to zero.](../../media/debug-and-optimize/008-screen-count-zero.png)